 Recruitment efforts for fully qualified rehabilitation counselors have become increasingly difficult, in comparison to previous years.
-With high turnover rates and high demand for the limited graduates exiting from the University of Southern Maine (USM), Maine’s sole rehabilitation counseling program, the division has struggled with finding and hiring qualified candidates.
-DVR continues to welcome interns from both UMF and USM and several interns have been hired as full-time employees upon graduation.
-A DVR Regional Manager sits on the Advisory Board of the University of Southern Maine’s Rehabilitation Counseling program, strengthening and coordinating the relationship between the two organizations.
+COVID-19 has exacerbated the challenge to fill positions.
+Increasingly, Maine DVR VR counselor positions are competing for candidates with case management agencies and private programs that offer increased salary and flexibility.
+While client applications fell during the initial months of the pandemic, those numbers are beginning to rebound, and DVR will need to have staffing to meet these needs.
+Positions are remaining vacant for extended periods – in most cases – for some months.

+A new initiative to increase diversity, equity, and inclusion has included efforts to attract and retain a diverse workforce.
+To support that effort, Maine DVR has begun to offer paid internships for a limited number of undergraduate and graduate students from the rehabilitation programs at the University of Maine at Farmington and the University of Southern Maine.
+Internships have been an effective means to introduce the world of state agency vocational rehabilitation services and create a pathway into employment.
+To strengthen the partnership with the universities, a Casework Supervisor sits on the Advisory Board of the University of Southern Maine’s Rehabilitation Counseling program and DVR staff are regularly asked to be speakers to undergraduate and graduate students. .
 DVR invites USM and UMF faculty to participate in training opportunities throughout the year.

 DVR works closely with the Bureau of Human Resources to assist eligible individuals with disabilities to access Maine State Government’s "Special Appointment" program.
 DVR has several employees with disabilities and provides appropriate accessibility accommodations to support employment.
 The State of Maine is an Equal Employment Opportunity/Affirmative Action employer.

 An area of concern for Maine DVR is the retention of qualified staff.
 DVR is committed to offering personnel development opportunities that enhance the work environment and support service delivery.
+Intensive training efforts in Diversity, Equity and Inclusion strategies as well as Motivational Interviewing are helping to increase staff skill level while also promoting opportunities for more staff to become involved in agency-wide improvement efforts.
+DVR hosted a “lunch and learn” panel discussion for staff who had an interest in promotional opportunities within the agency.
+Panel members shared their career paths, reflected on steps they took to prepare themselves for career growth and talked about the transition to a new role and challenges and supports that were helpful to them.
+Feedback from the session was very positive.
 DVR continues to review and assess essential job functions within the Division in view of the CSPD requirements and seeks the development of alternative and evidence–based approaches in the provision and maintenance of high-quality service delivery.
+The experience of the COVID-19 pandemic has allowed DVR to learn more about remote work and its impact on delivery of client services.
+Staff surveys conducted during the pandemic indicate that opportunities to continue hybrid (remote/in-person) work schedules post-pandemic will be key to retaining staff.

 3. PERSONNEL STANDARDS